7. ILM qualifications in Coaching

 - ILM Level 5 Award, Certificate or Diploma in Leadership and Management

 - ILM Level 7 Certificate or Diploma in Executive Coaching and Mentoring

 - Classroom training.
-This is 6 days, spread across a 7-month period.
+This is 3 days, usually spread across a 3 month period.

 - Coaching/mentoring practice.
-ILM require 12 hours of coaching practice for the Level 5 Certificate.
-We recommend that participants start their coaching hours once the first 4 days of classroom learning is completed, so that they are fully prepared for the practice hours.
+ILM require 12 hours of coaching practice for the Level 5 Certificate (it is 100 hours for the Level 5 Diploma).
+We recommend that you start your coaching hours once the first 3 days of classroom learning is completed, so that you fully prepared for the practice hours.

 - Supervision and Tutorials.
-These happen in Day 5, in the teleconference between Day 5 and 6, and finally in Day 6 itself.
-They are spread across a 3-month period, while coaches are completing their coaching hours and are doing the work of their written assignments, described below.
+These 6 half-days are spread across a 6 month period, while coaches are completing their coaching hours and are doing the work of their written assignments, described below.

 - Written work-based assignments.
 ILM require three written assignments.
 The first of these is around the theory of coaching and mentoring.
 The second is your record of your coaching practice hours (12 hours), and the third is about your reflections and learning from the coaching practice, the impact your supervision, and your development as a coach.
 The guide word-count is from 2,500 words to 5000 words, depending on the assignment, though this is only a guideline.
 You are allowed up to three years to complete the course, although in practice we strongly recommend that you complete the certificate within 9 months from the start of the first days training.
 For each assignment, ILM publish an ‘Assignment Task’, a ‘Marking Sheet’, a ‘Unit Specification’.
 These three documents guide you in writing the paper and structuring your work, and we will of course explain all this to you during the course.